 Engineering Career Services supports Engineering Alumni dispersed with online career tools.
 These tools combined with the networking opportunities offered by the University of Illinois Alumni Association and the College of Engineering helps connect alumni and career opportunities of all experience levels.

-- Our career services management platform a password-protected job board that allows students and alumni to post resumes and search for job openings and allows companies to post job openings.
+- Handshake @ Illinois is a password-protected job board that allows students and alumni to post resumes and search for job openings and allows companies to post job openings.

 - Recent alumni can utilize full resources of Engineering Career Services and the campus-wide Career Center for one-year post graduation.